 This 22 minute piece of music was commissioned by Christian Dior to use as the soundtrack to a fashion show in the summer of 2004.
 Beck did it with Nigel Godrich, and I believe a cd of it was handed out at the fashion show (though I may be mistaken on that).
 Anyway, about a year later, it surfaced as an mp3 on Christian Dior's website.
-Then a couple of years later, it became clear that this track contained many elements that would show up on The Information
+Then a couple of years later, it became clear that this track had contained many elements that showed up on The Information

 .
 Nigel & Beck had begun Info

 sessions long before it was released, and this piece is a glimpse into where they were at the time.

 An interesting thing to me is that the lyrics are all very simple, like Beck had not really yet written any yet, just some brief phrases and melodies repeated over and over.